-I came up with the 6 musts to improve productivity that simplify the search of the Holy Grail of efficiency.
+I came up with the 6 musts to improve productivity and simplify the search for the Holy Grail of efficiency.

 If one action does not get you one step closer to your goals, then it’s not a priority.
-Stop focusing on all of your work load and decide what actions are actually relevant for you.
-If you keep on working in the order things come up on your desk you will always be busy but never efficient.
-Get your priorities crystal clear !
+Stop focusing on all the tasks you have to do and decide what actions are actually relevant to your goals.

 2. One must schedule